Djibouti entry requirements for Lithuania passport holders

 Valid passport

 Your passport must be valid for at least 6 months beyond your intended departure date from Djibouti.
-Djibouti immigration checks this strictly at the border.Required
+Djibouti immigration enforces this strictly — airlines check it at check-in too.Required

 Return or onward ticket